-American (or Canada) Germander is an erect native perennial forb growing 1 to 3 feet in height on unbranched stout, hollow, 4-angled stems which are densely hairy.
+Canada (or American) Germander is an erect native perennial forb growing 1 to 3 feet in height on unbranched stout, hollow, 4-angled stems which are densely hairy.

-The leaves are opposite, broadly lanceolate with toothed edges, tapering to a pointed tip and rounding at the base to short stalk, the taper forming a small wing, except that the very upper leaves may be stalkless.
+The leaves are opposite, broadly lanceolate (widest below the middle) with toothed edges, tapering to a pointed tip and rounding at the base to short stalk, the taper forming a small wing, except that the very upper leaves may be stalkless.
 The vein pattern is reticulated and deeply etched.
 Upper surfaces may be smooth or with fine hair, the underside with dense fine hair.

 The inflorescence is a dense terminal spike with a conical cluster of flowers.

 The flowers are on very short stalks subtended by a small bract.
-The corolla tube is greenish and with glandular hair.
-The lobes can range in color from white to pink to purple.
+The calyx is tubuler, greenish, with glandular hair and five lobes.
+The corolla lobes can range in color from white to pink to purple.
 The corolla has a much reduced upper lip that has 2 lobes held erect like a pair of praying hands, while the lower lip has the typical 3 lobes of the mint family, but the center lobe sticks straight out and is quite broad while the 2 lateral lobes are smaller and turned upright at about 90 degrees to the middle lobe.
 The central lobe has purple spots.
 The 4 stamens with red anthers are very prominent as they protrude upward from the base of the flower between and beyond the 2 upper lobes.
 They are in 2 pairs of unequal length with greenish-white filaments.
 The style is white with a 2-lobed stigma and rises between the stamen pairs.
 Both anthers and style are exserted well beyond the tube of the corolla.

 Names: The genus, Teucrium, is believed to be named for King Teucer of Troy, as members of this genus are common in the Mediterranean area.
 This genus is made up of Mint family plants that either lack the upper lip of the corolla or have it structured much differently, such as here.
 The species, canadense, means 'of Canada'.
 As to the common names, American Germander is the older term and newer references, including USDA and the U of M Herbarium, prefer Canada Germander.
 The author name for the plant classification - 'L.' refers to Carl Linnaeus (1707-1778), Swedish botanist and the developer of the binomial nomenclature of modern taxonomy.

-Comparisons: While the flower spike and leaves are similar to many other mint family plants, the absence of a normally shaped upper lip makes this species easy to identify.
+Comparisons: While the flower spike and leaves are similar to many other mint family plants, the absence of a normally shaped upper lip and the absence of verticillasters in the flower spike makes this species easy to identify.
 Compare to Marsh Hedge-nettle.

 Above: The inflorescence and upper stem section.
 Drawing from Britton, N.L., and A. Brown.
 1913.
 An illustrated flora of the northern United States, Canada and the British Possessions.
 3 vols.
 Charles Scribner's Sons, New York.